Sidney Trist

-Sidney George Trist MJI (1865 – 2 December 1918) was an English activist, journalist, and editor.
-He advocated for animal welfare and vegetarianism, and opposed vivisection and vaccination.
-Trist edited several animal welfare periodicals, including The Animal World, The Animals' Friend, and The Animals' Guardian, served as secretary of the London Anti-Vivisection Society, and was a committee member of Battersea Dogs' Home.
-He wrote and edited a number of pamphlets and books, among them A Birds-Eye View of a Great Question (1894), Birds and Beasts Within Our Gates (1901), and the illustrated essay collection The Under Dog (1913).
-His use of visual imagery in advocacy was later noted by scholars, and in 2017 the historian Hilda Kean dedicated her book The Great Cat and Dog Massacre to him.
+Sidney George Trist MJI (1865 – 2 December 1918) was an English social reformer, journalist, and editor.
+He was active in the movements for animal welfare, vegetarianism, as well as those opposing vivisection and vaccination.
+Trist edited several animal welfare periodicals, including The Animal World, The Animals' Friend, and The Animals' Guardian.
+He served as secretary of the London Anti-Vivisection Society and was a committee member of Battersea Dogs' Home.

+Trist wrote and edited pamphlets and books including A Birds-Eye View of a Great Question (1894), Birds and Beasts Within Our Gates (1901), and the illustrated essay collection The Under Dog (1913).
+Later scholars have discussed his use of visual material in animal advocacy, and in 2017 Hilda Kean dedicated The Great Cat and Dog Massacre to him.

 Biography

 Early life

 Sidney George Trist was born in Newton Abbot, Devon, in the third quarter of 1865.
-His father was George Dyer Trist.
-He later moved to Wandsworth, London.
+His father was George Dyer Trist of Torquay.
+He later lived in Wandsworth, London.